No rule creamy mixed daal

 5.Add this to the pressure cooker with 50 gm butter + 2 tbsp chopped coriander stems and keep stirring on the medium low flame.

-7. Heat another small pan and add the chopped garlic + 1 chopped green chili+ 1 heaped tsp dry fenugreek leaves or kasuri methi & half a tsp red chili powder.
+6. The trick to a good and creamy daal is constant stirring.
+Keep stirring to prevent it from sticking to the base, keeping the flame low.7.
+Heat another small pan and add the chopped garlic + 1 chopped green chili+ 1 heaped tsp dry fenugreek leaves or kasuri methi & half a tsp red chili powder.
 As soon a sit sizzles add in 2 tbsp water and add it to the daal mix.
 Stir well to combine.

 8. At this stage add in salt and about half tsp sugar to balance it out.
 Crank up the heat now.
 Once it comes to a boil, take it off the hob.